-Furthermore, such laws usually allow for internal appeals against refusals to provide the information requested, as well as for access to a regulatory oversight body and, ultimately, the courts, to challenge a refusal to disclose information.
+Furthermore, such laws usually allow for internal appeals against refusals to provide the information requested, as well as for access to the courts to challenge a refusal to disclose information.

-5.7 Whistleblower protection and anti-corruption laws
+5.6 Whistleblower protection or anti-corruption laws

 Other laws that are often particularly useful for journalists are statutes designed to promote good governance by supporting anti-corruption measures.
 Thus, anti-corruption statutes or statutes that provide 'whistleblower' protection for those who alert the authorities (or the media) to public wrongdoing, particularly criminal activities by public officials, help to provide an environment in which the media is able to access sources of public interest information without those sources suffering abuse or retaliation as a result.